Garry Kasparov: Personal life

-Kasparov has lived in New York City since 2013.

-He has been married three times: to Masha, with whom he had a daughter before divorcing; to Yulia, with whom he had a son before their 2005 divorce; and to Daria (Dasha), with whom he has two children, a daughter born in 2006 and a son born in 2015.
-Kasparov's wife manages his business activities worldwide through Kasparov International Management Inc.
+Kasparov has been married three times: to Masha, with whom he had a daughter, Polina, before divorcing; to Yulia, with whom he had a son, Vadim, before their 2005 divorce; and to Daria (Dasha), with whom he has two children, daughter Aida born in 2006 and son Nickolas born in 2015.
+Kasparov's wife manages his business activities worldwide through Kasparov International Management Inc. He has lived in New York City since 2013.